 My attention was drawn to rinsing efficiency after noticing that out of dozens of washing machines reviewed by Which? most of them had a poor rating for rinsing.
-Even some which were singled out as a Best Buy had been poor at rinsing, and believe it or not at least one Best Buy was “very poor” (accurate at time of writing).
+Even those singled out as Best Buys were “poor” at rinsing.
+Believe it or not, at least one Best Buy was “very poor”.
 I found that pretty shocking.

 From studying the figures it is clear that if “good”, or “very good” rinsing was one of the prerequisites for a Best Buy there would be no Best Buy washing machines or washer dryers at all – not a single one.
 It appears that Which? have decided to allow the poor rinsing results to be a caveat instead of a best buy killer.
 Please note however that several Which? best buys are “satisfactory” at rinsing which is something at least.